pippim/pippim.github.io/hyperlink.md

 7. Click <kbd>HTML</kbd> or <kbd>Markdown</kbd> to copy Hyperlink into clipboard.
 8. Insert the clipboard containing hyperlink into your document.

+## Read Clipboard Special Permissions

+Modern browsers will let anyone and anything write to the clipboard.
+Reading from the clipboard is a high security function requiring explicit permission.

+> **Reason for high security to read the Clipboard**
+>
+> A user may have a document with their passwords in it.
+When they need
+> to sign on they may open the document, copy their password and paste
+> it into the sign on screen.
+If you do that remember to immediately
+> copy some random sentence into your clipboard immediately after
+> pasting your password.

+### Chrome

+Chrome will ask you for permission to allow the copied; URL, Name and Tooltip to be read.

+### Firefox

+Firefox requires you to grant
+permission with these steps:

+- Enter "about:config" in the address bar (without quotes).
+- Acknowledge the "scary" message.
+- Search on "dom.events.testing.asyncClipboard" (without quotes).
+- Click the toggle icon to switch "False" to "True".

+### If You Don't Want to Give Special Permission

+If you don't want to grant permissions you can still use HRB by using <kbd>Control</kbd> + <kbd>V</kbd> to paste clipboard contents directly in the input field instead of using the button.

 ---

 <a id="hdr4"></a>